 Transferring a photograph onto wood is easier than you think!
 The possibilities are limitless!
 All you need is a few items and you’re ready to get started.
 I’ve even included some helpful tips for this project below.

-I’ve been curious for awhile now how to do a photo transfer on wood.
-My local MOPS group (mother’s of pre-schoolers) does an Antiquities fund-raiser and I just love these pictures.
-So I wanted to learn myself how to transfer these antique style photos onto a rustic wood “frame.”
-Once I figured out how to do it, I had to share it with you because its SO easy to do – and fun!!
+I’ve been curious for a while now about how to do a photo transfer on wood.
+My local MOPS group (mothers of preschoolers) does an Antiquities fund-raiser and I just love these pictures.

 - Wooden Plaques 4.5″ X 6″ X 1/8″ – these are the ones I used

-- Unfinished Wood Plaques – are also a great choice if you are looking for a more polished look/shape
+- Pieces of unfinished wood – like these wood plaques – are also a great choice if you are looking for a more polished look/shape

 - Sand Paper